 More and more people are turning to online casinos in Canada, especially following the pandemic.
 They are easier to access, convenient and pay generous bonuses.
 Because of the increased popularity of online casinos, the revenue from land-based casinos has been declining over the years.

 The shutdowns during the pandemic sped up the decline.
 For example, the revenues from Alberta’s land-based casinos have dropped by 24 percent.
 As a result, the provincial government in Alberta launched its own online casino and other provinces soon followed suit.

 Online gambling demographics in Canada

 Most Canadian online gamblers are aged between 30 and 50 years.
-The gambling preferences vary depending on age.
-While older gamblers prefer games like bingo, younger players enjoy faster paced games.
+Gambling preferences vary depending on age.
+While older gamblers prefer games like bingo, younger players enjoy faster-paced games.
 Overall, slots are the most popular online casino games in Canada.

 43% of women and 56% of men say they have gambled online.
 Women are more likely to use their mobile phones to play online games with 55% using their phones to place bets.